mofarrell/p2pvc/README.md

 * PortAudio
 * ncurses

+#### Ubuntu:

-If you are running Ubuntu: `sudo apt-get install libncurses-dev libopencv-dev libportaudio-dev`
+     sudo apt-get install libncurses-dev libopencv-dev libportaudio-dev`

+#### OS X (with MacPorts):

+     sudo port install ncurses portaudio opencv

+### Compilation
+Make the binary.

+    make

+Video chat with yourself to test the camera.
+(Be sure to mute your mic or speakers or you'll get feedback!)

+    ./p2pvc 127.0.0.1 -v

 # Usage